3.0.1. The Acquisition Lifecycle

 The POEMS performs a crucial role in ensuring that the MOD meets its sustainable development and sustainable procurement goals.
 Equally, sustainable development and sustainable procurement activity will enhance the POEMS activities.
 For example, the outputs of a POEMS assessment undertaken during the “Concept” lifecycle stage can inform sustainable procurement activity and consequently eliminate or reduce anticipated environmental impacts within the procurement cycle (targeted contract management and enhanced design options etc.).

-For further information and tools relating to sustainable development and sustainable procurement please refer to the Green Book.
+For further information and tools relating to sustainable development and sustainable procurement please refer to the Green Book and the MOD Commercial Helpdesk.
+Guidance on the MOD commercial processes for sustainable procurement should be sought from the Commercial Toolkit and in particular the Sustainable Procurement Commercial Policy Statement on KiD.

 3.0.3.2.